ossrs/srs-docs/src/pages/faq-oryx.md

 files in Virtual Live Events.
 However, it's required that the uploaded files be located in the `/data` directory.

-SRS Stack runs inside a container, so the `/data` path mentioned refers to a directory within the container.
+Oryx runs inside a container, so the `/data` path mentioned refers to a directory within the container.
 You can map a directory from your host machine to the `/data` directory inside the container.
 For example, by using `docker run -v /your-host-dir:/data/my-upload`, you can access the `/data/my-upload` directory inside the container.

-Then, when you upload a file to your host directory, such as `my-file.mp4`, the file in the host is `/your-host-dir/my-file.mp4`, you can access it within SRS Stack by specifying `/data/my-upload/my-file.mp4`.
+Then, when you upload a file to your host directory, such as `my-file.mp4`, the file in the host is `/your-host-dir/my-file.mp4`, you can access it within Oryx by specifying `/data/my-upload/my-file.mp4`.

-After uploading files, you can also enter the SRS Stack container to check if the files are present.
+After uploading files, you can also enter the Oryx container to check if the files are present.
 For example, you can execute the command:

 ```bash
 docker exec -it srs-stack ls -lh /data/my-upload/my-file.mp4
 ```

-If it indicates that the file exists, you can use this file in SRS Stack's Virtual Live Events.
+If it indicates that the file exists, you can use this file in Oryx's Virtual Live Events.
 If not, please check whether the path was mapped correctly when starting Docker.

 ## How to Modify the Push Authentication Key